-Shift Planning: 6 Steps to Plan Shifts Like a Pro
+Shift Planning: 6 Steps To Plan Shifts Like A Pro

 Labor costs are all over the place.
 Some employees are no-shows.
 Others are quitting.
 And instead of dealing with these serious management issues, you’re hunched over your desk, wasting time on a spreadsheet to plan next month’s shifts.